-The liabilities of the company increased by 166%.
-During the year, the company was received a loan from Development Bank of the Philippines amounting to P195,000,000.
-Retention payable and other payables also increased during the period.
+The liabilities of the company increased by 95%.
+During the year, the company was received a loan from Development Bank of the Philippines amounting to P390,000,000.
+Withholding tax payable and other payables also increased during the period.

 Equity